 This type of emotional disruption can sometimes trigger depression.
 Typical signs of depression include feeling sad, hopeless and losing interest in things you used to enjoy.

 Contact your GP if you think you may be depressed.
-There are a range of effective treatments available, including antidepressant medication and talking therapies, such as cognitive behavioural therapy (CBT).
+There is a range of effective treatments available, including antidepressant medication and talking therapies, such as cognitive behavioural therapy (CBT).

 You may also find Jo's Cervical Cancer Trust a useful resource.
 It's the UK's only charity dedicated to women affected by cervical cancer.